ShobhitShrivastava089/ShobhitShrivastava089/README.md

 - 🎓 I have completed my **Bachelor of Technology in Computer Science**.

 - 💼 I’m currently working at Zignuts Technolab as a **full-stack developer**
+- " I'm passionate frontend developer with a focus on building scalable and responsive web applications.
+I have extensive experience in front-end as well as in backend technologies such as HTML, CSS, and JavaScript, along with expertise in popular frameworks like React.js, Node.js, Express.js,Sails.js and Nest.js."

 <!--- 👨‍💻 All of my projects are available at **[My Portfolio](https://shobhitshrivastava.netlify.app/)**-->